How Strong Is The American Army - No.1 Militaries In The World and Fact-Check

 Fact-Check 'American Military Dominance'

-During World War II, the United States played a major role in North Africa, Italy, France, and the Pacific, but the Soviet Union destroyed the largest portion of the Nazi military and defeated the Army of Manchuria, Japan’s strongest ground force.
+While the United States was heavily involved in North Africa, Italy, France, and the Pacific during World War II, the Soviet Union was able to destroy the majority of the Nazi military and vanquish Japan's most powerful ground force, the Army of Manchuria.

-Defense planners during the 1970s believed that even the combination of America’s powerful nuclear arsenal and conventional military power was unprepared to face increasingly capable Soviet forces.
-The planners believed Soviet armor could quickly penetrate NATO lines and destroy its tactical nuclear weapons, “and prevent NATO from mounting a nuclear defense entirely.”
-The resulting technological, doctrinal, and operational reforms, labeled the second offset, created the military that fought in the first Gulf War.
+In the 1970s, defense planners thought that even with America's formidable nuclear arsenal and conventional military might, the country would not be able to defeat the Soviet Union's ever-improving forces.
+It was thought by the planners that Soviet armor could breach NATO defenses quickly, destroy tactical nuclear weapons, "and prevent NATO from mounting a nuclear defense altogether."
+The ensuing operational, doctrinal, and technological changes—known as the "second offset"—formed the armed forces that participated in the first Gulf War.

 The History and Roles of the US Military